divanvisagie/blog/content/post/sbt/index.md

   )
 ```

-This one is quite normal , the only thing to notice here is the *settings(baseSettings)*, which is how we tell this project it needs to pull in those base settings from earlier, other than that the second settings block is just the normal single project style configuration we saw earlier in the article.
+This one is quite normal, the only thing to notice here is the *settings(baseSettings)*, which is how we tell this project it needs to pull in those base settings from earlier, other than that the second settings block is just the normal single project style configuration we saw earlier in the article.

 Finally let’s take a look at the *server* project: